sandinmyjoints/zero-to-node/notes.md

 * Thanks for coming.
 My talk is titled Zero to Node.
 * A case study of deploying node.js in production.
+* I'm William Bert, a software engineer at SpanishDict.
+I joined in August.

 ## Slide 2 - Goal